 Holiday Decoration Fire Safety

-Christmas, Hanukkah, Kwanzaa, and other December holidays are a fun time to spend with loved ones.
+Christmas, Hanukkah, Kwanzaa, and other December holidays are fun times to spend with loved ones.
 Unfortunately, they also come with hazards that increase your risk of a house fire.
 With a few simple Christmas decoration safety tips, you can ensure a fire-free holiday season.

 Christmas Tree Safety